PTKay/linux-vm-apps-on-windows/README.md

-# How to run VM Linux apps as Windows apps
+# How to run Linux VM apps as if they were on Windows
 This guide assumes your VM network connection is set to NAT

 - 1: Install PUTTY on Windows